 Aren't you invested for the long haul, working toward a big goal down the road — namely, a comfortable retirement?
 The worst thing is to go off track by ditching investments just because Wall Street has a bad day.

 The best approach is to not look at your battered balances and keep your hands off your portfolio.
-Think about using a robo-advisor like Betterment or Blooom that will automatically adjust your investments in the face of changing market conditions.
+Think about using an automated investment service like Wealthsimple that will automatically adjust your investments in the face of changing market conditions.

 3. Market downturns are great times to buy

 Don't be wary of taking on new investments while the overall market is in the tank, but do be careful not to go all-in on any one stock.

 # Current page

 1. The market is resilient

-No matter how awful things may look on a particular day or during a particular week, stocks have always more than made back their losses.
+No matter how awful things may look on a particular day or during a particular week, stocks generally make back their losses and then some.